rajagupta20/Multitenancy/ex1/README.md

     ![Picture](./images/5.png)

-- Give your desired name to the app.
-We have named it 'Literature'.
+- Give your desired name to the app in below format.
+'Literature_USER_ID'.
+Check with instructor for YOUR 'USER_ID'.
 Press 'Finish'.

     ![Picture](./images/6.png)